Gill Tunstall - MA Integrative Counselling, MBACP (Accredited) (SE23)

 Workshops for People dealing with Infertility or Involuntary Childlessness

 One project in which I am currently involved is the organisation of weekend workshops where people will specifically address the emotional issues around infertility or involuntary childlessness.
 These workshops attempt to build on the work of Meredith Wheeler (http://www.meredithwheeler.org/) with whom I have worked previously.
-Information about the next workshop can be found in the Events section but please contact me if you are interested and want further information.
+Please contact me if you are interested in attending a workshop and want further information.

 (including the initial session)

-Sessions are 50 minutes and we would usually meet once a week
+Sessions are 50 minutes for individuals and 60 minutes for couples and we would usually meet once a week

 The questions that I will ask in the first session should give me a broad understanding of your circumstances.
 Why have you sought counselling?
 What do you hope to achieve from it?
 Together we can discuss the issues that you need to focus on.
 Then we can decide how many sessions would be appropriate to do this in.
 Even a few sessions can sometimes be enough to begin a process of significant change.